brownm1006/GHG_challenge3/README.md

 ## Requirement

-### Challenge3: Observation Management
+### Challenge3: Observation Management ( What was implemented from the original requirement)

-This challenge is very close to what your first mission will look like working at GHGSat.
-This is thus a very good way for us to assess your skills, and for you to understand the basics of our business.
-We're looking for your ability to:

- - understand and leverage frameworks (like Django, Flask), libraries (that work with GIS data) and architectures (like REST)
+ - understand and leverage frameworks (like Django, Flask), understand architectures (like REST) for Python
- - create simple and clear solutions to complex problems
- - write maintainable code that others can understand and use

-Write a web API (no frontend) in Python3 and Django2+ or Flask and [PostGIS](https://postgis.net/) allowing a user to:

- 1. Target: create targets given some co-ordinates (lat/long/elevation) and a name
- 2. Observation: create observations of a target given an image file and a timestamp of when the image was captured.
-You are free to use whatever image and format you want here as a placeholder
- 3. Search 1: find all the targets within a given bounding box (co-ordinates for the four corners of a box) and return a list of them
- 4. Search 2: find all the observations within a bounding box AND within a specific period of time and return a list of them
- 5. Visualization: For search 1 and 2, provide a way to visualize the results, for example generate a KML file suitable for viewing in Google Earth or a page with google maps and an overlay

- Please use JSON as the input and output format for all your endpoints

-In addition provide the following:

- 1. Documentation for how the internals of the system work, how a user would interact with it and how to run it (English or French)
- 2. Tests for the API
- 3. A Docker container (or docker-compose.yml) that can run the application
+ - Install PostGIS on PostgreSQL and read the document of PostGIS.

 ## Features

 Since the owner did not have enougth time to implement the PostGis Rest API requerements.
-The following Api call were created as a way to apply lessons learned regarding Python understanding.
+The following Api call were created as a way to apply lessons learned regarding Python understanding ([Base on Naazneen Jatu document](https://stackabuse.com/creating-a-rest-api-in-python-with-django)).
 The following is the available API:

 * GET : Get the content of the shopping cart in Json.
 Call http://127.0.0.1:8000/cart-items/